fewlines-education/camp2-helpers/fwl-expect/README.md

   };
 });

-import functionThatUseFwlRealine from "wherever-you-want"
+import functionThatUseFwlRealine from "wherever-you-want";

 // [...]
 ```

-This way, the reader won't interfer when you start tests with `jest`.
+This way, the reader won't interfer when you start tests with `jest`. -->